staudtlex/icr/README.md

 <img src="man/figures/README-krippalpha_plot_bootstraps-1.png" width="75%" />

-The vectors of bootstrapped *α* may also be accessed and plotted directly as follows:
+The vectors of bootstrapped \(\alpha\) may also be accessed and plotted directly as
+follows:

 ``` r
 hist(alpha$bootstraps) # Krippendorff-bootstrap